julietkelson/julietkelson.github.io/_posts/2020-05-23-COVID-CDC-Compliance.md

 ## Week 10: CDC Compliance: Chicago.

-*This post is part of a larger project.
-If you're bored in quarantine and want to collect data in your city, [email me](mailto:kelsonjuliet@gmail.com?subject=I%20Want%20To%20Collect%20Data).
-It's easy!*

 In order to not go completely insane, I've been taking a lot of walks.
 I try to be careful – I wear a mask and I stay 6 feet from others whenever possible – but there is one problem that I keep *running* into... (it will be a pun, trust me.)